measurence/kippino/README.md

 To run the bot you'll need:

-* a Service Account auth JSON for the Google Spreadsheet API, follow [these instructions](https://www.npmjs.com/package/google-spreadsheet#service-account-recommended-method) to get one.
+* if your spreadsheet is private: a Service Account auth JSON for the Google Spreadsheet API, follow [these instructions](https://www.npmjs.com/package/google-spreadsheet#service-account-recommended-method) to get one.
 * the spreadsheet ID: it's the alphanumeric string after `https://docs.google.com/spreadsheets/d/` in the URL of your Google Spreadsheet
 * a token for your Slack bot: [follow these instructions](https://github.com/howdyai/botkit/blob/master/readme-slack.md#getting-started) to get one for your bot